xakur/soppusite/_posts/2023-04-14-being-vulnerable-is-scary-learn-to-embrace-change.md

 <p>how I really am.</p>
 </div>

 It was a nerve-wrecking experience, and felt like a "make-or-break" situation.
 Considering how I was treated by former friends in the past, I was already expecting an outcome in my heart.
 I very well understood that no one likes to be around a negative person.
-By "negative", I mean a pessimistic or emotionally injured person, and not those who intentionally try to hurt others and spread negativity.
+While I've had experiences of former friends avoiding me after getting to know the negative side of me, I certainly don't agree to such behavior.
+[I am not going to avoid negative people immediately.
+Instead, I would like to get to know the cause of the problem through their life stories.](https://sliceofpower.com/2022-11-07-lesson-learnt-dealing-with-negative-people/) (By "negative", I mean a pessimistic or emotionally injured person, and not those who intentionally try to hurt others and spread negativity.)
+However, negativity is always unwelcome and it is not without a reason.

 <div style="text-align:center; font-size:22px;">
 <p>Being truthful can be agonizing.</p>